muratkeremozcan/books/contract-testing/notes.md

 ### CDCT (Contract-Driven Contract Testing)

-- **External Service Interaction Coverage**: Addresses a major caveat of local testing by ensuring compatibility with external services.
+- **External Service Interaction Coverage**: Addresses a major drawback of local testing by ensuring compatibility with external services.
 - **Fast Feedback**: Similar to local testing, CDCT avoids deployment and provides rapid feedback.
 - **Caveats**: Does not cover build & configuration, deployments, IAM, or full end-to-end interactions.

-## What kind of e2e testing would you replace with contract testing?
+### What kind of e2e testing would you replace with contract testing?

 - **Replicate what contract tests cover or are overly simple**: If an e2e test simply checks basic API functionality—like whether an API responds with the correct status code or data structure—and this is already thoroughly covered by a contract test, the e2e test may be redundant.
 This is especially true if the e2e test doesn't involve multi-step interactions, such as getting a response and then performing additional actions based on that response.
 In such cases, contract tests might provide the necessary coverage, making the e2e test unnecessary.
 - **Have low value for effort**: Tests that are complex to maintain but provide little value, such as those that test non-critical paths or scenarios unlikely to change, could be candidates for removal.
 - **Streamline Redundant Coverage for build, config, deployment, IAM etc.**: If your contract tests are comprehensive and your existing e2e tests already cover key build & configuration, deployment, infrastructure, and IAM, you consider trimming or removing overlapping e2e tests.
-- **Optimize Deployment Strategy**: You can consider skipping temporary stacks or ephemeral environments for PRs and instead focus on deployment testing in the dev environment.
+- **Optimize Deployment Strategy**: You can consider skipping temporary stacks or ephemeral environments on PRs and instead focus on deployment testing in the dev environment.
 This strategy can save costs associated with deployments from scratch.
 However, be mindful that this may delay the discovery of issues related to build & configuration, deployment, or IAM until later stages.
 It's a tradeoff between cost efficiency and early detection.
 - **Minimize the need for synchronized service versions covered bye 2e**: In traditional testing setups, you might rely on running e2e tests across multiple services in later environments like dev or staging to ensure that changes to Service A don't break Services B, C; deploy A (run e2e for A), but also run e2e for B & C although they didn't deploy.
 With contract tests, this need is significantly reduced, as they ensure compatibility between services at the contract level.

-## How does CDCT fit with schema testing (Optic)?
+### How does CDCT fit with schema testing (Optic)?

 There is a potential gap in Provider-Driven Contract Testing where the OpenAPI spec provided by the API might not accurately reflect the current implementation of the code.
-This gap can be mitigated by [generating OpenAPI documentation directly from TypeScript types, or generating the OpenAPI spec from e2e tests](https://dev.to/muratkeremozcan/automating-api-documentation-a-journey-from-typescript-to-openapi-and-schema-governence-with-optic-ge4), ensuring that the specification remains in sync with the actual codebase.
+This gap can be mitigated by [generating OpenAPI documentation directly from TypeScript types, or generating the OpenAPI spec from e2e tests (using Optic)](https://dev.to/muratkeremozcan/automating-api-documentation-a-journey-from-typescript-to-openapi-and-schema-governence-with-optic-ge4), ensuring that the specification remains in sync with the actual codebase.

 Optic offers a low-cost, quick solution for schema validation by focusing solely on the OpenAPI specification, catching discrepancies early in the development process.
 On the other hand, Provider-Driven Contract Testing with Pact validates the interactions between consumers and the provider's OpenAPI spec, ensuring that the API's behavior aligns with consumer expectations.